algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ## 4.1 Repository rules

   To ensure the quality of the code present both in the main branch and in releases we chose to apply rules.

-  First of all, the main branch is locked except for pull requests, this makes the branch safe for unwanted modifications.
+  First of all, the main branch is locked except for pull requests.
+This makes the branch safe for unwanted modifications.
 Each pull request requires the approval of at least one team member.

-  Additionally, a branch named "Premain" has been created, the goal of this branch is to be sure any code that is meant to be pushed to the main branch is functional and does not carry bugs.
+  Additionally, a branch named "Premain" has been created.
+The goal of this branch is to be sure any code meant to be pushed to the main branch is functional and does not carry bugs.
 Another rule is that any code inside the "Premain" branch has to be tested with unit tests and all of them must pass.

   The only branch that can bypass these rules is the branch "Documents", as it does not contain code.

 ### 4.2 Commits

-Commits must be written following these specific rules, most of the rules can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md">here</a>.
+Commits must be written following these specific rules; most of the rules can be found <a href="https://github.com/FlowingCode/DevelopmentConventions/blob/main/conventional-commits.md">here</a>.

 #### 4.2.1 Title

-The title is one of the most important things in a commit, it serves to describe what the commit is about and provide a quick summary of what is implemented/fixed/removed.
+The title is one of the most important things in a commit.
+It serves to describe what the commit is about and provides a quick summary of what is implemented/fixed/removed.
 As such, it has to follow a few rules.

 It has to begin with one of the following: